Paul McGrath (actor)

-Paul McGrath (April 11, 1904 – April 13, 1978) was an American film, television, Broadway, and Pittsburgh actor best known for his radio appearances in the 1940s and 1950s.
+Paul McGrath (April 11, 1904 – April 13, 1978) was an American film, television, Broadway, and radio actor best known for his radio appearances in the 1940s and 1950s.

 Early years

 Born in Chicago, McGrath was educated in public schools in New York, including Evander Childs High School.
 He attended Carnegie Tech and studied engineering before developing an interest in drama.
 He left in 1924 to become an actor.

 Career

 McGrath's professional debut came as a member of a touring company of The First Year.